Ailincai-Nicolae-Rares/AGames/README.md

 # Astro And Aliens

 ### Informations
-> Last version: 18.0 BETA
+> Current version: 18.0 BETA.

 > To play this game you need an account.

-> In BETA versions the users can't register an new account, for an account see `How to request an account`
+> In BETA versions users can't register an new account, for an account see `How to request an account`.

 ### Servers
 > [Discord Server](https://discord.gg/SWCt24M).